Q. How do you use quotation marks when using in-text citations?

 When using an online source, you would use a paragraph number instead of a page number: (Drucker, 2017, para.
 5).

-Here's how to cite an in-text citation for a paraphrase:
+To cite an in-text citation for a paraphrase:

 - When using the ideas of another in your own words, quotation marks are not necessary.